-As tensions between Russia and the West escalate in the wake of their invasion of Ukraine, China’s decision to strengthen ties with Russia while simultaneously moving away from the Dollar to Yuan could have massive implications for global politics.
-However, to fully understand this, we need to understand the context behind this oil trade deal and the historical importance of the Dollar.
+As tensions between Russia and the West escalate in the wake of their invasion of Ukraine, China’s decision to strengthen ties with Russia while simultaneously moving away from the dollar could have massive implications for global politics.
+However, to fully understand this, we need to understand the context behind this oil deal and the historical importance of the dollar.

 Context: The Russian Invasion

 On the 24th of February 2022, the world was stunned by Russia’s full-scale invasion of Ukraine.
 Citing the oppression of the Ukrainian people as reason, Putin reignited a conflict that had just started to settle after the annexation of Crimea.

 Immediately, there was a massive backlash, as many countries banded together to sanction Russia.
 Foreign Russian oligarch assets were seized, and Russian oil and gas were boycotted.
 This posed an issue for Russia because a significant portion of its economy relied on its natural gas export to Europe.
 Not only that, but the war effort was expensive.
 Fortunately for them, China was more than willing to look past its actions in Ukraine to increase oil imports.

 In the past, oil trade worldwide has been primarily conducted using the US dollar.
 This has resulted mainly from America’s dedicated efforts to keep the dollar the global standard.
 They have even gone as far as to start wars to keep their monopoly over the international oil trade.
 This is because many countries use the dollar as a reserve currency, which helps maintain its value.
 Initially, they would send their gold reserves to the US and would, in exchange, receive an equivalent amount of dollars.